 If it just happens to rain on your family’s vacation in Ocean City, no worries.
 The list of things to do indoors in Ocean City is surprisingly long.
 On the Boardwalk, the Ocean City Life Saving Station Museum is worth a stop rain or shine.
 With its innovative scavenger hunt and play area for younger children, everyone in the family is sure to learn something about the local area.
-Just down the Boardwalk is Ripley’s Believe it Or Not; families with older children will love the oddities and amazement found in the collection.
+Just down the Boardwalk is Ripley’s Believe it Or Not.
+Families with older children will love the oddities and amazement found in the collection.
 Finally, if you’re just looking for some fun, Planet Maze is an indoor attraction for all ages with an indoor climbing maze for the little ones and laser tag for those who have outgrown the colorful pit of plastic balls.

 Explore all the kid-friendly fun in Ocean City.

 Chincoteague is the perfect place to stay when exploring Assateague Island National Seashore and Virginia’s Barrier Islands.
-From the window of our hotel room at the Best Western Plus Chincoteague Island we could see the island’s iconic lighthouse and we were only a ten minute drive away from the spring pony penning site near the beach.
+From the window of our hotel room at the Best Western Plus Chincoteague Island we could see the island’s iconic lighthouse, and we were only a ten minute drive away from the spring pony penning site near the beach.
 Chincoteague Island is convenient because the small town has all the amenities that a traveling family could ever need and yet is right on the doorstep of the mid-Atlantic’s most interesting stretch of natural coastline.

 While based in Chincoteague, my kids and I took an eco-tour out of Wachapreague to Virginia’s Barrier Islands.
 We wandered a deserted sand bar collecting a few shells and watched a pod of dolphins as they fed in the channel.
-It was an unforgettable experience, and our drive back to Chincoteague after dinner at the Island House Restaurant was under an hour.

 The wild Chincoteague ponies are not to be missed.
 The herd in the southern section of Assateague Island is much smaller than the herd up on the north end of the island near Ocean City.
 But, on pony penning day, the southern herd is much more accessible; we were able to drive right up and watch the pony get their spring veterinarian check-up.
 In the spring it is common to see newborn foals, and we had the privilege of watching a pony less than a week old.
 Later we visited the Museum of Chincoteague Island and learned all about Misty of Chincoteague, the pony from the children’s book that made the herd of wild ponies on Assateague Island well-known by young horse-lovers across the country.